-Tamika Boone, director of Nutrition Services for DECAL, stressed the importance of recruiting more institutions and facilities across the state to participate in the program.
-"The Child and Adult Care Food Program makes sure that participating programs provide meals according to the nutrition standards set by USDA.
-This ensures that children and adults in care receive balanced, nutritional meals and snacks."
-She added, "the program also plays a vital role in improving the quality of childcare and makes it more affordable for many low-income families."
+DECAL's Director of Nutrition Services, Tamika Boone, stressed how critical it is to recruit more institutions and facilities across the State to participate in the program, especially in light of the public health emergency.
+"Many children and adults depend on care centers to serve meals that will meet their daily nutritional needs.
+The CACFP ensures participating programs provide safe and flexible meal services according to the nutrition standards set by USDA, so that children and adults in care receive balanced, nutritional meals and snacks."
+She added, "the program also plays a vital role in improving the quality of childcare and makes it more affordable for many families with low incomes."

 Federal income guidelines determine a participant's eligibility for free and reduced-price meals through the CACFP.
 Children who receive benefits through Temporary Assistance for Needy Families (TANF), the Supplemental Nutrition Assistance Program (SNAP), or the Food Distribution Program on Indian Reservations (FDPIR) are automatically eligible to receive free meals through the CACFP.
-Adults who receive SNAP benefits, FDPIR benefits, or Social Security Income (SSI) or are Medicaid participants are categorically eligible for free meals.